awsdocs/amazon-elasticache-docs/doc_source/memcache/Local_zones.md

 At this time, the available Local Zones are `us-west-2-lax-1a` and `us-west-2-lax-1b`\.

 The following limitations apply to ElastiCache for Local Zones:
-+  A Local Zone can't be included in a Multi\-AZ deployment\.
 + Global datastores aren't supported\.
 + Online migration isn't supported\.
 + The following node types are supported by Local Zones at this time: